 Returning to the room, the Polish girl was still naked on the bed.
 He slipped off his underpants and joined her.

 As they kissed he tried to touch her between the legs, but she stopped his hand and moved it to her breast instead.
 We have to be quick now she said and pulled him on top of her, taking his limp dick and slipping it inside her, squeezing him with the walls of her vagina.
-Fuck me now, she said, you must come, we cannot stay in the room, and she pressed her lips against his once more, flickering her tongue in and out of his mouth, and he began to grow hard, but not hard enough, and now he knew it was useless, he would never be able to ejaculate, the moment had come and gone – it had left him back in the club, it evaporated when he withdrew the cash, it fled when he disrobed in the dim light of the box room; it was always doomed to failure – and when she drew her knees up against his chest the pointlessness, the absence of intimacy, the sheer futility of what he was doing began to pulse in his head like a thrombosis and he stopped, breathless, and hanging his head said, weakly, Fuck.
+Fuck me now, she said, you must come, we cannot stay in the room any longer, and she pressed her lips against his once more, flickering her tongue in and out of his mouth, and he began to grow hard, but not hard enough, and now he knew it was useless, he would never be able to ejaculate, the moment had come and gone – it had left him back in the club, it evaporated when he withdrew the cash, it fled when he disrobed in the dim light of the box room; it was always doomed to failure – and when she drew her knees up against his chest the pointlessness, the absence of intimacy, the sheer futility of what he was doing began to pulse in his head like a thrombosis and he stopped, breathless, and hanging his head weakly whispered, Fuck.

 He withdrew and sat on the edge of the bed to pull his clothes back on.
 When he left the room she was still dressing.
 He opened the door and stepped through it without a word.

 He walked down the icy street to the hotel.
-He asked the night porter what the time was – 3.43 a.m. – and took the lift back to his room.
+He asked the night porter what the time was – 3.43 am – and took the lift back to his room.
 His friend was alone, and asleep, lying on his side facing away from the door.
-He undressed, slipped his own bed and passed out.
+He undressed, slipped into his own bed and passed out.

 The last poem in the book was Raymond Carver’s Late Fragment:

 That afternoon, at their hotel, he emerged from the bathroom to find his friend lying in the foetal position on his bed.
 He was sobbing, his body jerking in sharp spasms.